Lowell mill girls: Work and living environment

 Contemporary observers thought that by the 1830s, the social position of the factory girls had been degraded considerably in France and England.
 In her autobiography, Harriet Hanson Robinson (who worked in the Lowell mills from 1834 to 1848) suggests that "It was to overcome this prejudice that such high wages had been offered to women that they might be induced to become mill girls, in spite of the opprobrium that still clung to this degrading occupation...."
-However, in letters written by Mary A. Paul she states that "I expect to be paid about two dollars a week but it will be dearly earned .24" and spends a whole letter discussing the decrease in wages that happened in 1846.
+However, in letters written by Mary A. Paul, she states that "I expect to be paid about two dollars a week but it will be dearly earned .24" and spends a whole letter discussing the decrease in wages that happened in 1846.

 Factory conditions

 The Lowell System combined large-scale mechanization with an attempt to improve the stature of its female workforce and workers.
 A few girls who came with their mothers or older sisters were as young as ten years old, some were middle-aged, but the average age was about 24.
 The very young girls of ages 10–15 were often called "doffers" as they would take off the full bobbins and replace them, otherwise known as doffing.
 Usually hired for contracts of one year (the average stay was about four years), new employees were given assorted tasks as spare hands and paid a fixed daily wage while more experienced loom operators would be paid by the piece.
 They were paired with more experienced women, who trained them in the ways of the factory.

 Conditions in the Lowell mills were severe and grueling by modern American labor standards.
-Employees worked long and brutal hours from 5:00 am until 7:00 pm, for an average 73 hours per week.
-Even the young girls or "doffers" were forced to work for on average 14 hours a day.
-Typically only having a half hour for breakfast and three quarters of an hour for lunch each day.
-As well the fact that these women had to work for roughly 8 to 10 months of the year.
+Employees worked long and brutal hours from 5:00 am until 7:00 pm, for an average of 73 hours per week.
+Even the young girls (or "doffers") were forced to work for an average of 14 hours, with breaks of only 30 minutes for breakfast and 45 minutes for lunch each day.
+Women worked under these conditions for roughly 8 to 10 months of the year.
 Each room usually had 80 women working at machines, with two male overseers managing the operation.
-The noise of the machines was described by one worker as "something frightful and infernal", and although the rooms were hot, windows were often kept closed during the summer so that conditions for thread work remained optimal.
+The noise of the machines was described by one worker as "something frightful and infernal", and despite the heat they generated, windows were often kept closed during the summer to maintain optimal conditions for thread work.
 The air, meanwhile, was filled with particles of thread and cloth.
-The mill buildings had minimal safety regulations, which threatened the health and wellbeing of every employee.
-Without regulations, many buildings had unstable building structures and limited ventilation, hazardous machinery, and overcrowding of rooms.
-Women seeking independence were soon facing life-threatening working conditions that were anything but fair.
+The mill buildings had minimal safety regulations, allowing for unstable building structures, limited ventilation, hazardous machinery, and overcrowding of rooms, threatening the health and wellbeing of every employee.
+Women seeking independence were soon facing life-threatening working conditions.